Individual accreditation

 Revalidation

-All individually accredited members will need to revalidate their accreditation status.
+All individually accredited members need to revalidate their accreditation status.

 Revalidation of an individual’s accreditation status is required every 5 years.